okta/okta.github.io/_source/quickstart/php/generic-implicit.md

 #### JWT Library
 The JWT Verifier has 2 adaptors that are built in.
 One for `firebase/php-jwt` and one for `spomky-labs/jose`.
-The exaple assumes that you have installed `firebase/php-jwt`
+The example assumes that you have installed `firebase/php-jwt`

 ```bash
 composer require firebase/php-jwt